 - One customer at a time for each vendor table.
 Note that our first two hours are typically the busiest and plan accordingly.

 - One way traffic throughout the market is encouraged.
 Enter the market on the right-hand side and exit on the left as though driving on the road.

 - Children, if they must attend with adult shoppers, must be closely supervised.
 No dogs at this time, please.

 - Only handle product you are purchasing.
 Vendors are prepackaging and planning to make selections as quick and safe as possible.

-- No cash or market bucks.
-Electronic payments only.
-If you have market bucks from previous dates, see the market manager.
+- Exact cash accepted by select vendors.
+Debit/Credit, Venmo, & Paypal accepted by most vendors.
+If you have market bucks from previous dates, or need assistance with debit/credit purchases, see the market manager.

 The Weaverville Tailgate Market has been monitoring developments involving the COVID 19 virus and possible impacts on farmers markets.
 We are paying very close attention to the advice and guidance provided by the Buncombe County Department of Health and advise all to monitor their Health Departments for the most up-to-date information on this rapidly developing situation.